-Ensure you begin your job resume by writing your full names and contact information (including a professional-sounding email address, phone number, and your residential state).
+Ensure you begin your job resume by writing your full name and contact information (including a professional-sounding email address, phone number, and residential state).
 That will offer recruiters easier access to the contact information if they find your resume interesting.

 This section includes one to three sentences featuring who you are, why you fit the job, and what you do.

 After reading through the contact information, most recruiters will immediately want to examine your professional history.
 The section should be customized and concise to the job posting.
 The examples of writing tips for your work history include:

 - Demonstrate how you acquired your past experiences

 - Articulate the value you will bring to the employer with callbacks to the associated job posting.

 - Save the specifics of your work history for the interview

 The more relevant skills you include in your resume, the likelihood of the potential employers liking it.
 In this section, you can include the following types of skills: